 The ongoing financial support from the University of Leeds enables LUU to sustain its activities and provide for the student experience.
 Significant additional cash was provided during the Covid-19 pandemic.
-The University has pledged to continue to support LUU into the future and from 2022-23 the strategic development fund has been increased from £260k/year to £560k/year.
-LUU is grateful to the University of Leeds for this support, which, when considered alongside a strong cash position and free reserves levels, provides comfort to the Trustees over going concern.
-Although the external factors referenced above mean there are uncertainties around the ability to generate commercial income and pressures on costs, LUU will continue to endeavour to mitigate the impact of these through agile financial management and by continuing to work closely with the University of Leeds.
+The University has pledged to continue to support LUU into the future and from 2022-23 the strategic development fund has been increased from £260k/year to £560k/year, of which £380k is restricted and £180k is unrestricted.
+LUU is grateful to the University of Leeds for this support, for which it is reliant to enable it to meet its objects.
+When considered alongside a strong cash position and free reserves levels, this relationship provides comfort to the Trustees over going concern.
+Although the external factors referenced above mean there are uncertainties around the ability to generate commercial income and pressures on costs, LUU will continue to endeavour to mitigate the impact of these through agile financial management, including regular cashflow forecast updates and by continuing to work closely with the University of Leeds.